Aditya5511/LFSR-APUF-FPGA/README/README.md

-# FPGA-Based Lightweight Authentication using LFSR-Assisted Arbiter PUF
+# FPGA-Based Lightweight Authentication using a 4-bit LFSR-Assisted Arbiter PUF

 ## Overview

-This repository presents the FPGA implementation of a lightweight authentication system based on a **4-bit LFSR-Assisted Arbiter Physical Unclonable Function (LFSR-APUF)**.
+This repository presents the design, FPGA implementation, and security evaluation of a lightweight authentication system based on a **4-bit LFSR-Assisted Arbiter Physical Unclonable Function (LFSR-APUF)**.

-The project implements a hardware authentication architecture inspired by the paper:
+The architecture is inspired by the IEEE paper:

 > *A Lightweight Authentication Protocol against Modeling Attacks based on a Novel LFSR-APUF*

-The complete system was implemented using **Verilog HDL**, synthesized on a **Xilinx Spartan-7 XC7S50 FPGA** using **Vivado 2025.1**, and evaluated using a Python-based authentication and security framework.
+The complete system was implemented using **Verilog HDL**, synthesized on a **Xilinx Spartan-7 XC7S50 FPGA** using **Vivado 2025.1**, and evaluated through a Python-based framework supporting authentication, randomness analysis, and machine learning attack evaluation.

 ---